Non-destructive inspection (NDI)

 This analysis can only be used on ferromagnetic materials.
 It isn’t usable on stainless steel, 17-4PH, Duplex, Inconel, SiMo, Invar or Ni-Resist.

-At CIREX, we use the X-ray tube.
-Using this method, we can detect internal errors such as cracks and inclusions in a cast piece.
-Differences in the absorption of the radiation form an indication of defects.
-The results of this radiation can be displayed “live” on a monitor or can be recorded on an analogue or digital photo.
+At CIREX, a X-ray tube is used.
+With this method we can detect internal defects such as cracks and inclusions in the castings.
+Absorption differences of the radiation sources are an indication for the defects.
+These defects are shown ‘live’ on a screen or are captured on an analog or digital photo.

 Ultrasonic analysis is the method of material inspection using ultrasound.
 This inspection technique is used to detect both internal and external errors.
 In castings, it concerns primarily cracks or porosities that are not visible on the surface of the material.